 The cryptocurrency market volatility is a significant risk.

 Crypto lenders have a specific minimum loan amount they issue to borrowers.
 On Nexo, borrowers can take a minimum of $50 worth of stablecoin loans and a minimum of $500 in fiat loans.
-Meanwhile, BlockFi's minimum payout is $10,000 at an interest rate as low as 4.5% APR.

 The two platforms allow users to borrow up to 90% LTV of their collateral value.
 While the deal might be enticing, crypto loan platforms are well aware of the risks in their business.
 Consequently, high loan offers might attract high-interest rates.

-A crypto loan platform tends to provide two primary forms of services.
+A crypto loan platform tends to provide two primary forms of service.
 They give out crypto loans to borrowers and provide interest accounts to lenders.
 Occasionally, some allow users to exchange a digital currency for another on their website.
 All those services require users to store their assets with the lender.
 Accordingly, any user might worry about their money.

 Collateral provided by borrowers and assets deposited by those with saving accounts is stored with the lender.
 Usually, client assets can add up to millions or billions of dollars.
 As a result, crypto lenders partner with third-party custodians to keep these assets safe in cold storage.